How Do I Choose the Right Screed for Me?

-When thinking of laying screed, remember that there’s light foot traffic and then there’s full site traffic (the screed would always need to be protected until it is actually covered).
+When thinking of laying screed, remember that there’s light foot traffic and then there’s full site traffic ( would always need to be protected until it is actually covered).
 Generally, the levelling screeds are not wearing surfaces so if they’re not protected over a period of time, they can get damaged.

 We can provide products where you can walk on the screed in a matter of hours.
 A traditional screed may take longer depending on the on the site conditions.
 In terms of the temperatures, it could be around 5 days to before it is fit to accept full traffic.